VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 ### **_Lab Activity:_**

-For performing the Day 1 Lab activity we write the following code:
+For performing the Day 1 Lab activity we need the following code:
 ```
 *Model Description
 .param temp=27